Ian R. Walker

 Ian was one of the founding directors of the British Columbia Lake Stewardship Society.
 He is a former member of NSERC's Environmental Earth Sciences Committee, and serves on the Advisory Board for the Journal of Paleolimnology.

-His research interests pertain especially to limnology, palaeoecology, and the biology of one family of freshwater insects, the Chironomidae.
+His research interests pertain especially to limnology, palaeoecology, freshwater mussels, and the biology of one family of freshwater insects, the Chironomidae.
 He is developing the Chironomidae as quantitative indicators of past environmental change.
 These environmental changes include lake eutrophication, climatic change, and past changes in lakewater salinity.

 When Ian is not in the classroom or lab, he may be canoeing, hiking, fiddleheading, cross-country skiing, listening to CBC radio, or taking a quiet walk with friends, family, and his camera.